ekaf/wordnet-prolog/README.md

 - symcheck: missing symmetry in the symmetric relations
 - antisymcheck: direct loops in the antisymmetric relations
 - hypself: self-hyponymous word forms
+- check_duplicates: find duplicate clauses

 The accompanying _wn_query.pl_ file is a SWI-prolog program implementing some common WordNet use cases, and a few formal checks, like symmetry and transitive loop detection.

-For convenient inter-operation with other projects, the included  _pl2csv_ and _csv2tab_ scripts convert the Prolog databases to repectively comma- and tab-separated CSV files, which can be easily imported into most database systems.
+For convenient inter-operation with other projects, the _wn2csv.pl_ program converts the Prolog databases to comma-separated CSV files, which can be easily imported into most database systems.

 Type "make valid" or "make query" to run the SWI-prolog programs,